cs3398-romulans-fromrouterspace/CS3398-Romulans-S2019/README.md

 ## Getting the code running.
 To get the code running you need to have ruby on rails installed as well as a database management system (dbms) installed.
 These can vary based on the OS you are using.
 Once everything is installed and your dbms is up and running on a localhost or server, start up the rails application and you can navigate the
 TeamShare site.
 Happy Sharing :)

+## Team Accomplishments

+Kendra:
+    Added a button for the admin in index.html.
+Will be adding functionality to this button in next sprint.